-Credit enhancements in the form of class Z VFNs are also in existence.
-These are reassessed at the point of each issuance and have a rate of Compounded Daily SONIA plus 0.90%.
+Credit enhancements in the form of class Z VFNs are also in existence to provide credit enhancement to the structure and act as the first loss.
+Any deficit or surplus of the VFN notes is reassessed depending on the level of liquidity required and have a rate is set as 0%.